petewailes/vivaldi-router/readme.md

 # Vivaldi Router

-Vivaldi is a router designed for React projects (although it can be used with any technology), which gives more flexibility than existing solutions.
+Vivaldi is a router designed for React projects (although it can be used with any technology), which gives more flexibility than existing solutions, by allowing for *composing* output based on information provided by the router.

 ## Getting Started